Simulations IV

 To illustrate this loss in power, we could consider a large variety of settings, distribution of the parameters or parameter values.
 I narrow this down to an example setting, considering only one setting and one set of parameter values.
 I examine an analysis of the impact of voter turnout on election results, instrumenting voter turnout with rainfall on the day of the election.
 My point should stand in more general settings and the choice of values is mostly for illustration.

 A threat of confounders often arises when analyzing the link between voter turnout and election results.
 To estimate such an effect causally, one can consider exogenous shocks to voter turnout such as rainfall.
-Some potential exclusion restriction problems have been highlighted in this instance but I abstract from them and simulate no exclusion restriction violations here.
+Some potential exclusion restriction problems have been highlighted in this instance Mellon (2021) but I abstract from them and simulate no exclusion restriction violations here.

 Modeling choices